Employment Discrimination Attorneys MN

 Our attorneys have extensive experience representing clients who have faced workplace discrimination.

 When you contact our law firm, one of our Intake Specialists will be your first significant point of contact.
 Well-versed in Halunen Law’s practice areas, these professionals will listen to your concerns or review your submitted form and direct your inquiry accordingly.
-Our attorneys offer a free, confidential consultation to all potential clients.
-If we take your case, there is no cost unless we win.
-Call us today at 612-605-4098 or fill out the Case Review Form using the link below.
+There is no charge for this confidential process.
+Call us today at 612-605-4098 or fill out the Case Review form using the link below.

 Halunen Contact Button